-As stated in the Procurement and disposal of ICT products and services (IS13) policy the QITC framework replaces the GITC framework as the basis for all contracts established to procure ICT products and services for Queensland Government.
+As stated in the Procurement and disposal of ICT products and services (IS13) policy the QITC framework replaced the GITC framework as the basis for all contracts established to procure ICT products and services for Queensland Government.

 To help you decide, read more at About the QITC framework.